Deadline for applications: Sunday 7 January 2018

 Application process: Please apply online at www.bris.ac.uk/study/postgraduate/apply by selecting ‘Faculty of Biomedical Sciences’ and ‘Wellcome 4-year PhD in Neural Dynamics’

-Please ensure you include a CV, and two referees plus a cover letter outlining your own neuroscience interests by Sunday 18 June 2017.
+Please ensure you include a CV, and two referees plus a cover letter outlining your own neuroscience interests by Sunday 7 January 2018.
 Please upload your covering letter into the Personal Statement section of the application form.
-Shortlisted applicants will be invited to an interview at the beginning of July.
+Shortlisted applicants will be invited to an interview in late January.

 The Wellcome Trust provides a stipend and PhD registration fees at UK/EU student rate, research expenses, contribution towards travel and a contribution towards transferable-skills training.
 The Wellcome Trust does not pay fees at the overseas rate.